Liverpool Champions League fixtures, results, squad and schedule 2025/26

 How to live stream Liverpool Champions League games online

-The broadcasters have dedicated apps allowing fans to live-stream the games: TNT’s discovery+, the Prime Video app and BBC iPlayer.
+The broadcasters have dedicated apps allowing fans to live-stream the games: TNT’s Discovery Plus (switching to HBO Max from March 26), the Prime Video app and BBC iPlayer.

 The apps are available on a vast range of devices including smart TVs and gaming consoles.